tarikkavaz/Correctify/README.md

    * Optional: Enable "Launch at startup" to start Correctify automatically
    * Optional: Toggle "Sound notifications" to enable/disable audio feedback
    * Optional: Customize your keyboard shortcut (default: period key)
+   * Optional: Enable "Automatic updates" to check for updates automatically
    * Click Save

 That's it!
 Your API key is stored locally on your device and persists across restarts.